Supreme Court of the United States: From Taney to Taft

 The Taney Court (1836–1864) made several important rulings, such as Sheldon v.
 Sill, which held that while Congress may not limit the subjects the Supreme Court may hear, it may limit the jurisdiction of the lower federal courts to prevent them from hearing cases dealing with certain subjects.
 Nevertheless, it is primarily remembered for its ruling in Dred Scott v.
 Sandford, which helped precipitate the American Civil War.
 In the Reconstruction era, the Chase, Waite, and Fuller Courts (1864–1910) interpreted the new Civil War amendments to the Constitution and developed the doctrine of substantive due process (Lochner v.
 New York; Adair v.
 United States).
-It was in 1869 that the size of the court last changed, being set at nine.
+The size of the court was last changed in 1869, when it was set at nine.

 Under the White and Taft Courts (1910–1930), the court held that the Fourteenth Amendment had incorporated some guarantees of the Bill of Rights against the states (Gitlow v.
 New York), grappled with the new antitrust statutes (Standard Oil Co. of New Jersey v.
 United States), upheld the constitutionality of military conscription (Selective Draft Law Cases), and brought the substantive due process doctrine to its first apogee (Adkins v.
 Children's Hospital).

 New Deal era

 During the Hughes, Stone, and Vinson courts (1930–1953), the court gained its own accommodation in 1935 and changed its interpretation of the Constitution, giving a broader reading to the powers of the federal government to facilitate President Franklin D. Roosevelt's New Deal (most prominently West Coast Hotel Co. v.
 Parrish, Wickard v.
 Filburn, United States v.
 Darby, and United States v.
 Butler).
 During World War II, the court continued to favor government power, upholding the internment of Japanese Americans (Korematsu v.
 United States) and the mandatory Pledge of Allegiance (Minersville School District v.
 Gobitis).
 Nevertheless, Gobitis was soon repudiated (West Virginia State Board of Education v.
 Barnette), and the Steel Seizure Case restricted the pro-government trend.

 The Warren Court (1953–1969) dramatically expanded the force of Constitutional civil liberties.
 It held that segregation in public schools violates the Equal Protection Clause of the Fourteenth Amendment (Brown v.
 Board of Education, Bolling v.
 Sharpe, and Green v.
 County School Bd.) and that legislative districts must be roughly equal in population (Reynolds v.
 Sims).
-It created a general right to privacy (Griswold v.
+It recognized a general right to privacy (Griswold v.
 Connecticut), limited the role of religion in public school, most prominently Engel v.
 Vitale and Abington School District v.
 Schempp, incorporated most guarantees of the Bill of Rights against the states, prominently Mapp v.
 Ohio (the exclusionary rule) and Gideon v.
 Wainwright (right to appointed counsel), and required that criminal suspects be apprised of all these rights by police (Miranda v.
 Arizona).
 At the same time, the court limited defamation suits by public figures (New York Times Co. v.
 Sullivan) and supplied the government with an unbroken run of antitrust victories.